United Way of Alberta Capital Region

 All figures in $000s

-Note: To report on a cash basis, Ci backed out amortization of deferred capital contributions and adjusted for changes in deferred contributions in donations, affecting revenues by ($2.1m) in F2022, $1.5m in F2021, and ($3.0m) in F2019.
-Ci reported administrative costs from the schedule of fundraising expenses and reduced fundraising expenses by this amount.
-Amortization is backed out of fundraising and administrative costs on a pro-rata basis.
+Note: DEFERRED REVENUES: Ci backed out amortization of deferred capital contributions and adjusted for changes in deferred contributions in donations, affecting revenues by $935k in F2023, ($2.1m) in F2022, and $1.5m in F2021.
+ADMINISTRATIVE COSTS: As with most other United Way Charities, Ci has reported administrative costs as the general and administrative costs allocated to programs.
+Ci backed out the administrative costs allocated to programs from program costs.
+AMORTIZATION: Amortization is backed out of fundraising and administrative costs on a pro-rata basis.

 Salary Information